Professor Chris Berry

 Professor John Nguyet Erni

 John Nguyet Erni is Chair Professor in Humanities and Head of the Department of Humanities and Creative Writing at Hong Kong Baptist University.
 He has published widely on international and Asia-based cultural studies, human rights legal criticism, Chinese consumption of transnational culture, gender and sexuality in media culture, youth popular consumption in Hong Kong and Asia, and critical public health.
-Currently, he is completing a book project on the legal modernity of rights.
+In 2016 he is completed a book project on the legal modernity of rights.

 - Erni, John Nguyet (2014) Understanding South Asian Minorities in Hong Kong (with Lisa Leung), HKUP